shsachdev/ls180/assessment_study_guide.md

 type of constraint is foreign key constraint.

 One of the main benefits of using the foreign key constraints provided by a relational database is to preserve the referential integrity of the data in the database.
 The database does this by ensuring that every value in a foreign key column exists in the primary key column of the referenced table.
 Attempts to insert rows that violate the table's constraints will be rejected.

+- Define cardinality and modality.

+Cardinality is the number of objects on each side of the relationship (1:1, 1:M, M:M)

+Modality establishes if the relationship is required (1) or optional (0).

+If the relationship is required, there has to be at least one instance of that entity.

+If the relationship is not required, there do not need to be any instances at all.